Introduction

 The salaried member rules apply only to LLPs (not to general partnerships).
 Under the rules, an individual member is taxed as an employee of the LLP if they satisfy (all) three conditions:

-A. It is reasonable to expect that at least 80% of the amount payable to the LLP member is ‘disguised salary’, defined as amounts which are fixed, or which are variable but not with reference to the overall profits or losses of the LLP;
+A. It is reasonable to expect that at least 80% of the amount payable to the LLP member is ‘disguised salary’, defined as amounts which are fixed, or which are variable but not with reference to the overall profits or losses of the LLP; B. The member does not have significant influence over the affairs of the LLP; and C. The member’s capital contribution to the LLP is less than 25% of the disguised salary as defined under A. For these purposes, undrawn profits that have not been added to LLP capital are not taken into account.

 If all three conditions are satisfied, the individual member is treated as an employee of the LLP with the member’s income from the LLP then being taxed through PAYE.
 It is important to note that the salaried member is only considered an employee for tax purposes, but not when looking at employment rights granted to ‘normal’ employees (such as statutory sick pay, holiday pay, etc.).